thackerbroadcasting/site/src/content/docs/legal/acceptable-use-policy.md

 - Use any information obtained from the Services in order to harass, abuse, or harm another person.
 - Use the Services as part of any effort to compete with us or otherwise use the
 - Services and/or the Content for any revenue-generating endeavor or commercial enterprise.
-- Decipher, decompile, disassemble, or reverse engineer any of the software comprising or in any way making up a part of the Services, except as expressly permitted by applicable law.
+- Decipher, de-compile, disassemble, or reverse engineer any of the software comprising or in any way making up a part of the Services, except as expressly permitted by applicable law.
 - Attempt to bypass any measures of the Services designed to prevent or restrict access to the Services, or any portion of the Services.
 - Harass, annoy, intimidate, or threaten any of our employees or agents engaged in providing any portion of the Services to you.
 - Delete the copyright or other proprietary rights notice from any Content.